HatchApps/xavier-help/insights.md

 You can review the transaction history of these contacts and decide whether or not to apply Xavier's suggestion.

-Dismissing the suggestion will hide it from the "Suggested" list, but you can always undo this from the "Dismissed" list if you want it back.

 Clicking *Set as default* does what is says on the tin - Xavier will prompt you to confirm before setting the suggested code in Xero as the default for either Sales or Purchases: